-Patients receive a series of classes focused on understand macronutrients, meal planning, and food preparation.
-Each patient will chooses from mediterranean, plant-based, or a high unsaturated fat-low carb diet options.
-SMART goals are employed to change behavior over time and facilitate actual lifestyle alterations.
+Patients receive a series of classes focused on understanding macronutrients, meal planning, and food preparation.
+Each patient will chooses from Mediterranean, plant-based, or a high unsaturated fat-low carb diet options.
+SMART goals are employed to change behavior over time and facilitate actual lifestyle changes.
 Nutritional consultation with registered dieticians are available.
 Food logging is remotely monitored.

 Activity trackers are supplied for each patient to monitor activity and heart rate.
-This information is discussed in a class series discussing indoor and outdoor options for ecercise.
+This information is discussed in a class series discussing indoor and outdoor options for exercise.
 Patients will also learn how to monitor their own heart rate to achieve a safe and healthy level of exercise.
 Consultation with cardiology and physical therapy as needed.
-Gym discoutns provided.
+Gym discounts provided.

-Obesity is a chronic illness that is multifactorial and comprised or environmental, biologic, and genetic etiologies.
+Obesity is a chronic illness that is multi-factorial and comprised of environmental, biological, and genetic etiologies.
 If we don't treat the root causes of the psychological habits, change will not be sustainable.
 Patients must be able to commit for a minimum 6-month course of treatment and understand this is a lifelong progressive disease.
-Patients will be given a individualized treatment plan that incorporates cultural and environmental stressors.
+Patients will be given a individualized treatment plan that addresses cultural and environmental stressors.

 Patients receive multiple body metric monitors, including connected blood pressure cuffs, scales, and activity trackers.
 Collection and analysis of the patient's progress drives care plan adjustments.
 Patients are shown data trends to explained predictive resistance points and help them understand their own changes.
 Research shows frequent, regular feedback loops improve patient adherence and achieve better short and long term outcomes.
 Diabetics will also receive connected glucometers if not already using one.